hoanxuanmai/hoanxuanmai.github.io/hxm.md

 Hey there!
 I'm Mai Xuân Hoàn, a dynamic full-stack web developer with over 6 years of experience.
 I thrive on creativity and love exploring the endless possibilities in the world of technology.

 ## Skills and Experience:
-- **Web Wizardry:** Crafting web applications from the ground up is my jam, and I've been doing it for over 6 years.
+- **Web Developer:** Crafting web applications from the ground up is my jam, and I've been doing it for over 6 years.
 I'm fluent in languages like PHP, JavaScript, and TypeScript.
-- **Payment Powerhouse:** Need seamless online payments?
+- **Payment Gateway:** Need seamless online payments?
 I've got you covered!
 Integrating and processing payments through Stripe and Paypal is second nature to me.
-- **Project Maestro:** I'm a pro at project management, from coordinating teams to ensuring deadlines are met and the quality of work is top-notch.
+- **Project Manager:** I'm a pro at project management, from coordinating teams to ensuring deadlines are met and the quality of work is top-notch.
-- **Deployment Dynamo:** Launching web projects into the digital stratosphere is my specialty.
+- **Deployment:** Launching web projects into the digital stratosphere is my specialty.
 I can set up hosting systems and deploy projects across various environments like a champ.
-- **Server Sensei:** Apache, Nginx, MySQL, MongoDB, Redis - you name it, I've conquered it.
+- **Server:** Apache, Nginx, MySQL, MongoDB, Redis, Nodejs - you name it, I've conquered it.
 Managing servers and databases to keep applications running smoothly is my bread and butter.
 - **Languages:** PHP, JavaScript, TypeScript
-- **Frameworks:** Laravel, Yii, Magento (backend); Vue.js, React.js, Angular.js (frontend)
+- **Frameworks:** Laravel, Nestjs, Yii, Magento (backend); Vue.js, React.js, Angular.js (frontend)
 - **Databases:** MySQL, MongoDB, Redis
 - **Tools of the Trade:** Composer, NPM, GIT
 - **Performance Perfectionist:** I'm all about optimizing application performance and speed using the latest techniques and technologies.